 This easy pork ramen recipe is made with super tender pressure cooker pork belly, a rich broth and noodles.
-Serve topped with a soft boiled egg, spring onions and fresh coriander.
+Serve this pork noodle soup topped with a soft boiled egg, spring onions and fresh coriander.

 This is definitely a meal worthy of a weekend treat.

 We’re doing meat only on the weekends and this was one of our very special weekend meals a couple of weeks ago.

 And I say that knowing that our measly winter is nothing compared to the polar vortex that’s been going on in the US over past couple of weeks.

 I am truly the biggest wimp when it comes to cold weather.

 And all I ever want to eat is big warming bowls of food like this pork ramen noodle soup.